White: Melody of Death: Plot

 Fearing the song is cursed and that she will be the next victim, Eun-ju accompanies Soon-ye and her record producer, Tae-Yong, to examine hidden images within the video, and from there comes to believe that a trainee named Jang Ye-bin, who died before the studio caught fire, wrote the song.
-Eun-ju meets up with Mr. Choi and asks about the circumstances surrounding Ye-bin, and he replies that she died by suicide.
+Eun-ju meets up with Mr. Choi, who asks about the circumstances surrounding Ye-bin, and he replies that she died by suicide.
 After returning to the rehearsal room in a fit of depression, Eun-ju is menaced by the white-haired ghost until she collapses in the morning, where she finds a suicide note beside power sockets that may have started the fire.
 Eun-ju and Soon-ye take a priest to Ye-bin's grave, blessing it and asking her to move on.
 As they leave, however, they do not notice that the glass in a memorial photo of Ye-bin shatters ominously.

 After feeling confident that the curse has been broken, Eun-ju takes credit for the song as her solo performance and plans to reinvent her image by dying her hair, dressing in white, and using the stage name "White".
 However, she becomes enviously arrogant and haughty, alienating her from Soon-ye and insisting that she is the only one responsible for "White"'s success as Je-ni, A-rang, and Shin-ji watch bitterly from the hospital while still recovering from their injuries.
 As Eun-ju prepares for her live debut as a solo act (while the other members are relegated to being hosts of a tacky music show), a frustrated Soon-ye starts destroying the documents they had found regarding the song, only to realize that there is something wrong with this video.